 Options Available to Employees.

--EI benefits and other federal supports Employees who take infectious disease emergency leave may be entitled to employment insurance benefits or to other federal government financial supports.
+EI benefits and other federal supports Employees who take infectious disease emergency leave may be entitled to employment insurance benefits or additional federal government financial support.
 For information, visit the federal government’s COVID-19 Economic Response Plan website or contact Service Canada’s Employment Insurance Automated Telephone Information Service at 1-800-206-7218.

-Although statutory provision can override the Common Law provision but current regulation is not clear if it will override the Common law.
+Although statutory provision can override the Common Law provision, the current Regulation is not precise if it will override the Common law.

-Damages for Breach of Contract: Another remedy available to employee under common law is claim for Standard breach of contract damages.
+Damages for Breach of Contract: Another remedy available to the employee under common law is a claim for Standard breach of contract damages.
 Which is the ability to continue to work and sue for the wages they would have earned had the employer complied with their agreement.
-This remedy is independent of constructive dismissal and is not impacted by regulation 228/20.
+This remedy is independent of constructive Dismissal and is not impacted by regulation 228/20.

-If you considered your self to be constructively dismissed, members of Minhas Lawyers employment group can help you to navigate through these times.
+If you consider yourself to be constructively dismissed, members of Minhas Lawyers employment group can help you to navigate through these times.